ANRAR4/AutoBTD6/README.md

 Due to not having a default hotkey assigned using the mermonkey requires setting its hotkey to `o` or changing the hotkey in `keybinds.json`.

+### Desperado

+Due to not having a default hotkey assigned using the desperado requires setting its hotkey to `p` or changing the hotkey in `keybinds.json`.

 **Additionally you should make sure to move or ideally disable popups that may appear in the lower right corner of the screen (e. g. from Steam) as they might interfere with the script and cause you to lose playthroughs.**

 # Currently supported maps